chrisvanmeer/vault-fundamentals/README.md

 ## Pre-requisites

+Follow the steps below, if you have missing data, the deployment will fail.

+### File creation

-Please copy the following files to user-defined ones and fill in the blanks.
+Perform the following command to create new user-defined files.

 ```bash
 for i in *.example; do cp -a $i ${i%%.example}; done
 ```

+### terraform.tfvars

+Please fill in the following data

+- AWS Account ID
+- AWS IAM user

+### vault.env

+Please fill in the following data

+- AWS Access Key ID
+- AWS Secret Access Key

+### vault.hclic

+Please paste your enterprise license string into this file.

 ## Deploy infrastructure